dezdem0na/accp-cheatsheet/README.md

 - **Basic Support** is included for all AWS customers and includes:
 	- Customer Service and Communities - 24x7 access to customer service, documentation, whitepapers, and AWS re:Post.
-	- AWS Trusted Advisor - Access to core Trusted Advisor checks
+	- AWS Trusted Advisor - Access to core Trusted Advisor checks.
 	- AWS Health - A personalized view of the health of AWS services, and alerts when your resources are impacted.
 - **Developer**
 - **Business**
 - **Enterprise On-Ramp**
 - **Enterprise**
+	- Technical Account Manager (TAM).
+ 	- Access to AWS Incident Detection and Response for an additional fee.
+  	- AWS Trusted Advisor Priority.

 ### Amazon IAM
 - You **cannot** use IAM to create **local user accounts** on any system.